 A tool to obtain a better picture of a number of important statistics regarding intake, student population, study progress, and internationalisation.

-What do we use fact sheets?
+What do we use fact sheets for?

 What do we measure?